jiko/stopabadcure/_posts/2013-09-24-about-the-committee.md

 title: About the Committee
 ---

 Here is a current list of the members of the Committee to Stop a Bad Cure.
 Including me, we have 30 members.
-The most recent additions were **Clinton Adams,** **Edward "Gomer" Moody** and **Joe MacCracken**.
+The most recent additions were **Clinton Adams Jr.,** **Edward "Gomer" Moody** and **Joe MacCracken**.
 All three joined on Saturday, Oct.
 5.

 Clinton is a lawyer and a civic and political activist.
 He is the attorney for the political group Freedom Inc., whose board of directors recently voted to oppose the proposed sales-tax increase.
 Clinton is a Freedom board member.